TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Probe View/Functions/README.txt

 % 16.
 RowClicked: 0 if clicked on a row on the left
 % 17.
 FirstZoomChannel: First Channel shown in zoomed channel view on the
 % right (lowest channel) - comes from ClickCallback functions
+% 18.
+ECogArray: logical 1 or 0 if probe is a ECoG array
+% 19.
+SecondRowOffsetDistance: double, offset distance forevery second
+% channel

 % Outputs:
 % 1. yPoint: y value of grey probe tip (warning: most likely negative!)